Eloagbawe/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 5. Create a function named createInt8TypedArray that returns a new ArrayBuffer with an Int8 value at a specific position.

         It should accept three arguments: length (Number), position (Number), and value (Number).

         If adding the value is not possible the error Position outside range should be thrown.

+6. Create a function named setFromArray that returns a Set from an array.

+        It accepts an argument (Array, of any kind of element)

+7. Create a function named hasValuesFromArray that returns a boolean if all the elements in the array exist within the set.

+        It accepts two arguments: a set (Set) and an array (Array)

+8. Create a function named cleanSet that returns a string of all the set values that start with a specific string (startString).

+        It accepts two arguments: a set (Set) and a startString (String).

+        When a value starts with startString you only append the rest of the string.
+The string contains all the values of the set separated by -